Who Does What on Your Healthcare Team

 - Attending Physician

 The Attending physician is responsible for the coordination of your child’s care and may be your child’s personal pediatrician, a hospital pediatrician (Hospitalist), or a specialty physician (such as a surgeon or cardiologist).
 He or she is the leader of the team and is responsible for supervising any other physicians involved and for involving other appropriate team members.
+In the PICU/PCCC the attending physician is a board certified or board eligiable pediatric intensivist or pediatric cardiac intensivist.
+He or she is the leader of the team and is responsible for supervising and coordinating care with other subspecialty physicians and surgeons.

 - Consulting Physician